Food & Drink 1 November 2023

 Bonus: Friar Tuck, Sark

 A well-kept local secret and hidden gem, the Friar Tuck is a small pub tucked away in La Moinerie Village in Sark.
-They serve a range of drinks in cosy surroundings, but only open at select times, so contact 01481 832089 or info@thesarkestate.com and they will be happy to accommodate.
+They serve a range of drinks in cosy surroundings, but are only open at select times, so contact 01481 832089 or info@thesarkestate.com, and they will be happy to accommodate.